A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Al-Qaeda is profoundly Sunni.

-If a Shiite showed up at an Al-Qaeda clubhouse, they'd slice off his head and use it for soccer ball.
+If a Shiite showed up at an Al-Qaeda clubhouse, they'd slice off his head and use it for a soccer ball.

 That's because the extremist Sunnis who make up Al-Qaeda consider all Shiites to be heretics.

-Al Qaeda's Sunni roots account for its very existence.
+Al-Qaeda's Sunni roots account for its very existence.

 Bin Laden and his followers believe that the Saudi royal family besmirched the true faith through their corruption and alliance with the U.S., particularly allowing U.S. troops on Saudi soil.

-I asked Silvestre Reyes.
+I asked Silvestre Reyes, Hezbollah, who are they?

-Answer Hezbollah.
+Answer, Hezbollah.

-Uh Hezbollah.
+Hezbollah.

 He laughed, shifting in his seat.